Responding to a Security Clearance Statement of Reasons (SOR)

 A Statement of Reasons (SOR) is a document informing a security clearance applicant or holder that a preliminary decision has been made to deny or revoke a security clearance.

-This Article also does not apply to DoD civil service employments or military members.
+This Article also does not currently apply to DoD civil service employments or military members.
 They follow a different process involving the Personnel Security Adjudications Board (PSAB).

-what is the purpose of the statement of reasons?
+What is the purpose of the Statement of Reasons?

 The Statement of Reasons (SOR) provides the applicant notice that there are specific concerns under the National Security Adjudicative Guidelines for Determining Eligibility for Access to Classified Information.
 The document also informs the security clearance applicant/holder of his or her rights related to appealing the preliminary determination and gives the applicant/holder a certain amount of time to respond to the SOR and elect whether or not to appeal the preliminary decision.

-how much time do i have to respond to a statement of reasons?
+How much time do i have to respond to a statement of reasons?

 When a Statement of Reasons (SOR) is delivered to the applicant/holder, there is normally a receipt that must be signed for the document.
 The date of receipt starts the timeframe for the applicant/holder to respond to the SOR.